How to Use Simulation to Promote Healthcare Equity

 Kellie shared that taking this approach allowed her to eventually piece together a committee consisting of other "champions" in her department and the hospital.
 "Find those other people that are interested in the same topic, band together…and work on a plan," she encouraged.

-Want a list of tips for incorporating diversity, equity, and inclusion in your simulations?
+Want a list of tips for making your simulations more diverse?

 Use this checklist of expert-provided advice to help you ensure you’re effectively preparing your learners to provide equitable care.